kyliews/Dashboard/README.md

 2. Navegue até o diretório do projeto: cd Dashboard

-3. Altere a linha de comando no arquivo app.py:

-Localize a linha 5, que contém a leitura do arquivo Excel.
+3. No arquivo app.py, localize a linha 5, que contém a leitura do arquivo Excel.

 Altere o caminho do arquivo Excel para refletir o local do seu repositório.